Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Boot_UANs.md

 Perform [Create UAN Boot Images](../operations/Create_UAN_Boot_Images.md) before performing this procedure.

 1. Create a BOS session to boot the UAN nodes.
+Replace `uan-sessiontemplate-PRODUCT_VERSION` in the following command with the ID of the session template created by the initial UAN product installation or the UAN product upgrade process.

     ```bash
     ncn-m001# cray bos session create --template-uuid uan-sessiontemplate-PRODUCT_VERSION --operation reboot --format json | tee session.json